farcasterxyz/hub-monorepo/apps/hubble/www/docs/intro/install.md

 # Installation

-We recommend running Hubble on an always on server that has [Docker](https://docs.docker.com/desktop/install/linux-install/) installed.
+We recommend running Hubble on an always-on server that has [Docker](https://docs.docker.com/desktop/install/linux-install/) installed.

 ## Requirements